natesanshreyas/simple-java/README.md

 Findings:

 - `javax.annotations` was removed between java 7 and 11
+- `pure-java-rest-api` has two `jackson` dependencies that allow for dependency hell
 - gradle not handled in this project
 - `mvn` will download each dependency and keep a cached copy under `~/.m2/repository`
   - deleting that directory will force maven to re-download everything